dotnet/upgrade-assistant/docs/roslyn_best_practices.md

 * Use string constants when evaluating string conditionals.

 **Do Not**
-* Do not use string interpolation, contenation, or format strings which construct new objects each time the analyzer is run.
+* Do not use string interpolation, concatenation, or format strings which construct new objects each time the analyzer is run.

 ### 3. Enable your Analyzer to run concurrently
 Enable concurrent execution of your analyzers and prevent them from running in auto generated code.